 1. Teacher assigns the simulation(s) to students the same way they assign books to students.
-(Learning Content > Assign Content)
+(Student Content > Assign Content)

 - If students register with an access code or access their account through Canvas/Schoology, this step does not need to be completed, since simulations will automatically be in students' libraries.

-2. Teacher clicks on the simulation to be shared (Simulations are located in Learning Content > Library)
+2. Teacher clicks on the simulation to be shared (Simulations are located in Student Content > Content)

 3. Teacher copies the link to the simulation from the URL bar: